 BRING ON PAINT

 Time for some paint fun!
 Obviously, to add cohesiveness to my bench I wanted to paint.
 There was no way I was going to break out a brush for this, especially with that caning.
-Instead I whipped out one of my favorite tools, the HomeRight Super Finish Max Extra paint sprayer.
+Instead, I decid to spray.

 I began by placing the bench on its back to hit the underside first.
 My sprayer is set up with the blue tip and black nozzle for a fine finish.
 I’m also using an eggshell latex paint by Glidden in an Elephant Gray color.
 Kinda fitting, isn’t it?
 This thing is BIG like an elephant!